schwilklab/lab-resources/methods/conductance-protocol.md

 In order to produce a vulnerability curve, we must measure conductances under a range of water potentials.
 We can create these water pontetials by spinning a stem in a centrifuge, or we can allow natural drought condtions to create them.
 If we harvest a stem predawn and under water, and if we have recent midday and predawn water potentials measured on that plant, then we can create a "native conductance" point on a vulnerability curve.

 ### Flushing ###

+There are two flushing methods, pressure head and vacuum infiltration.

+#### Pressure head method, deprecated ####
 To remove all embolism, we flush the stem under a pressure head of about 75-100 KPa for 45 min (for oaks).
 For gymnosperms, we have been experimenting with vacuum incubation followed by low pressure flushing (see [Hietz et al 2008][Hietz-2008] and [Espino and Schenk 2011][Espino-2011].

 We use a "captive air tank" to apply the water pressure.
 The tank contains a rubber bladder which we fill with our KCl solution.
 A Schrader valve allows us to attach a regulated air source (we use a nitrogen tank with a regulator turned down to the correct pressure)

+#### Vacuum infiltration, preferred #####

+24 hours of stem submerged in KCl solution in vacuum carboy with solution under continuous vacuum.

 Cleaning and preparing conductance measurement and flushing system
 ------------------------------------------------------------------

 ### Cleaning ###

-Clean every TODO:X days with 10% bleach solution (TODO: X per X).
-Never allow bleach solution to touch the filter.
+Clean every 10 days with 10% bleach solution.
+Never allow bleach solution to touch the filter!

-Flush system with distilled water before adding bleach solution because bleach contacting KCl will cause a precipitate
+Flush system with distilled water before adding bleach solution because bleach contacting KCl will cause a precipitate.
+Flush with distilled water after bleach as well.

 ### Solution and prep. ###

 If possible, only degassed KCl solution should touch the stem.
 This is especially important for flushing and measurement (both times when solution is pushed through the stem.

 #### 20 mmol KCL ####